ESAP-Smartwatch/app/IMPLEMENTATION_SUMMARY.md

    - Proper keyboard types (numeric for numbers)

 #### Result:
-- ✅ Keyboard no longer blocks input fields
+- [DONE] Keyboard no longer blocks input fields
-- ✅ Users can see what they're typing
+- [DONE] Users can see what they're typing
-- ✅ Smooth keyboard handling on both iOS and Android
+- [DONE] Smooth keyboard handling on both iOS and Android
-- ✅ Multiple ways to dismiss keyboard (tap outside, button, submit)
+- [DONE] Multiple ways to dismiss keyboard (tap outside, button, submit)

 ---

-## 2. ✅ Fixed Bluetooth Connection Stability
+## 2. [DONE] Fixed Bluetooth Connection Stability

 ### Problem
 The Arduino Nicla Sense ME was detected but connections were unstable, with frequent disconnections and no data streaming.